gordon-cs/cps222-lab2/README.md

-Starter code for cps222 lab02-git.
+Starter code for cps222 lab02, which introduces Git and code reviews.